sambgordon/fractal.js/README.md

 # Recursive-Fractal-Trees

-A fractal generating app using native Javascript and instance of Canvas.
+A fractal generating app using native Javascript and an instance of Canvas.

 Branches are generated that get smaller and smaller infinitely  (0 is an asymptote that the width of the branches will approach).